dacostafrankaboagye/ALL_NOTES/django-notes.md

 {% csrf_token %} template tag.
 - Always return an HttpResponseRedirect after successfully dealing with POST data.
 This prevents data from being posted twice if a user hits the Back button.

+- django.contrib.staticfiles is for: it collects static files from each of your applications (and any other places you specify) into a single location that can easily be served in production.

+- Django offers a tabular way of displaying inline related objects;

 # Lesson One